jleffler/soq/src/so-4972-0718/README.md

 It was gratifying to see the first variant 1 result.
 The variant 0 ones are intriguing, especially the third result.

+* `pth71.c`

+  The code posted as an answer

+* `pth73.c`

+  Code configurable from the command line

+        Usage: pth73 [-ht01234][-n threads][-c count][-w width]
+          -c count   Maximum value for counter (default 1000) -h         Print this help message and exit -n threads Number of threads to use (default 4) -t         Trace execution (very verbose)
+          -w width   Number of digits to print for counts (default 4) -0         Use t_function_0 - code from question of SO 4972-0718 -1         Use t_function_1 - original code from answer by @snr -2         Use t_function_2 - revised code from answer by @snr -3         Use t_function_3 - code from commentary by JL -4         Use t_function_4 - 'esoteric' code from commentary by JL

+* `run.pth71.sh`

+  Simple script to run pth71 5 times for each of variants 0-4.
+Accepts -t, but that isn't all that helpful.

+* `run.pth73.sh`

+  Simple script to run pth73 5 times for each of variants 0-4, with the option of passing controls like `-c 15000 -w 5 -n 6` to the program.